Interstate 240 (North Carolina): Future

-A planned construction project, known as the I-26 Connector, is a $600–800-million project to build the missing gap of I-26 through Asheville.
+A planned construction project, known as the I-26 Connector, is a project whose cost was estimated at $750 million in 2017 and $1.2 billion in 2023. to build the missing gap of I-26 through Asheville.
 Broken into three sections, they are all planned and funded in the 2016–2025 STIP.
 Section A, between Haywood Road and Brevard Road, will be a widening project with reconfiguration of ramps at Haywood, Amboy and Brevard.
-Section B, between north of Haywood Road to US 19/US 23/US 70, is the most expensive section of the project at $332 million.
+Section B, between north of Haywood Road to US 19/US 23/US 70, is the most expensive section of the project.
 After a review of various alternative designs, both state and federal agencies chose Alternative 4B, which will convert Patton Avenue along Bowen Bridges to local traffic and reroute I-240 along I-26 further north.
 Section C, the I-26/I-240/I-40 interchange, will be reconfigured to include missing ramp connects and a widening of I-40 through the area.
 The approximately 7 mi project began right-of-way acquisition in 2019, with construction on all three sections in 2021.
 Additional plans for I-240 in west Asheville call for its expansion from four lanes to eight lanes.

 As part of the I-26 Connector, in 2016, both state and federal agencies chose Alternative 4B, which will convert Patton Avenue along Bowen Bridge to local traffic and reroute I-240 along I-26 further north.
 In addition, the I-26/I-240/I-40 interchange, will be reconfigured to include missing ramp connects and a widening of I-40 through the area.
 The approximately 7 mi project planned to begin right-of-way acquisition in 2019, though delays included state money and worries over how neighborhoods would be affected.
 The estimated cost increased from $750 million in 2017 to $1.2 billion in 2023.

 The final contract for the main project, awarded to Archer–Wright Joint Venture, totalled $1.15 billion, the largest contract in the state's history.
 The design was selected May 15, 2024.